ckb-js/nexus/docs/run-dev-ckb-blockchain.md

 + selectedNetwork: 'devnet',
 ```

-You may need to remove Nexus Wallet from your browser and reinstall it again after the code mofiication.
+You may need to remove Nexus Wallet from your browser and reinstall it after the code mofiication.

 ## Get CKBs from the genesis block